Skip to main content

 This shape works well if you plan on using the table frequently and entertain often, since there’s a lot of surface area for place setting and food storage.
 Additionally, you can get creative with your seating options by adding a long bench to a side of the table, then chairs around the other three sides.
 It adds a bit of visual interest, which is always a great idea.

 As with circular tables, there’s no strict rule for how much space your dining table should have on all sides, or how large the dining room table should be.
 We recommend ensuring that your dining room table is at least 36 inches wide to allow plenty of space for food, dinnerware, and the occasional elbow.
 If you find your dining room is too small to accommodate a table of that size, you might consider propping a narrow table against a wall to serve as a buffet, then eating your meals in a more informal setting like the living room.
-That might not be ideal for every gathering, but it’s a good solution to start with!
+That might not be ideal for every gathering, but it’s a good solution to start with.

 Consider before you buy

 Before making your final decision, consider how you use your dining room table beyond eating food and entertaining.
 Some households use the dining room table as a formal dining area on special occasions and for entertaining guests.
 Others choose to eat at their kitchen table, so the dining room tables stay mostly as a decorative piece of furniture.
 And, especially now, many households are converting their dining rooms into workspaces as they work from home, take online classes, and try new hobbies.
-All of these factors are important to consider before you make your final dining room table selection.
+All these factors are important to consider before you make your final dining room table selection.

 For many families, the dining room is the focal point of gatherings and everyday life, and it’s important that the dining room table you choose be sized and chosen specifically for your needs.
 By considering the options we’ve laid out for you, we’re confident you’ll select the perfect table around which friends and families will gather for years to come.